 The app uses maps to show clusters, pins, and area-based sharing.
 The website visual below uses a static Vancouver-inspired background so the section feels like a real map without relying on paid map tiles.

-Users can start a conversation from an item, a match, or the map.
-The thread keeps the context tied to the right item so people can confirm details without moving the conversation somewhere else.
+Helpers can start a conversation from an item, a match, or the map.
+The thread stays tied to the right item, so people can confirm details without moving the conversation somewhere else.
+If a message is removed for safety, FinderHelper clearly labels it instead of showing the old text.

 Exact matches can be claimed from maps, matched item flows, and item details.
-Once claimed, FinderHelper can prompt the user to leave a thank-you note and then clears the finished match flow.
+Once an item is claimed, FinderHelper can invite the Helper to leave a thank-you note and then return them to the normal app flow.

 Confirm ownership or confirm return from the map or potential match flow.